stevecalvert/postcodeMap/README.md

 # postcodeMap
-Take num cells / num customers .csv input and overlay as colour-coded postcode regions on Google MyMap
+Map numCells and numCustomers per postcode region to a visualisation in Google MyMap